biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 > - .command.out: Regular output (stdout) by the process task
 > - .command.sh: The command that was run by the process task call
 > - .exitcode: The exit code resulting from the command

+You may have also noticed that you get some .nextflow.log files with all general log info compiled.
+These ones accumulate until 10 files.
+To see the one corresponding to the latest run do a `less .nextflow.log`.

 ## Send the output to a file and save it on an specific folder